BA.5 variant is the ‘Houdini’ of COVID, doctor says

-SAN FRANCISCO, Calif.
-(KRON) — COVID-19 variants keep getting sneakier at slipping past vaccines and natural immunity – meet the latest, evasive forms of the virus: two omicron subvariants, BA.4 and BA.5, which now make up a majority of COVID-19 cases around the U.S.
+SAN FRANCISCO, Calif. — COVID-19 variants keep getting sneakier at slipping past vaccines and natural immunity.
+Meet the latest, evasive forms of the virus: two omicron subvariants, BA.4 and BA.5, which now make up a majority of COVID-19 cases around the U.S.

 Even if you were infected by omicron during last winter’s surge, you can still be re-infected by BA.4 or BA.5 this summer, said Dr. Peter Chin-Hong, a UC San Francisco infectious disease expert.